phetsims/qa/documentation/accessibility-bugs.md

 ### 1.2: JAWS

+#### General Bugs

+* JAWS doesn't support press and hold with keys for drag and drop.
+You have to repeatedly press a key to move things little by little.
+See https://github.com/phetsims/a11y-research/issues/9.

 #### 1.2.1: Firefox Bugs

 * Be aware that JAWS may shift keyboard focus with Firefox Quantum.
 See